FOGProject/fogproject/README.md

 ## Install latest development version

-0. Install and update your chosen linux server
+0. Install and update your linux server distro

-1. Download the file(s)
+1. Download the installation file(s)

 * All that is needed to start the installation is to download the files to perform the install.
 Choose one of the following methods you prefer;